-After you enable the VNC session management as described in Procedure 4.3, "Enabling persistent VNC sessions", you can normally connect to the remote session with your favorite VNC viewer, such as vncviewer or Remmina.
-You will be presented with the login screen.
-After you log in, the 'VNC' icon will appear in the system tray of your desktop environment.
+After you enable the VNC session management as described in Procedure 4.2, "Enabling persistent VNC sessions", you can normally connect to the remote session with your favorite VNC viewer, such as vncviewer or Remmina.
+After you log in, the "VNC" icon appears in the system tray of your desktop environment.
 Click the icon to open the VNC Session window.
-If it does not appear or if your desktop environment does not support icons in the system tray, run vncmanager-controller manually.
+If your desktop environment does not support icons in the system tray, run vncmanager-controller manually.